Current Members

 I love to read and write poetry, listen to music, and occasionally play sports.”

-I am currently working on coupling autocatalytic cycling with growth and non-genetic replication and heredity.
+I am currently working on modeling non-genetic replication and heredity in protocells.
 When I’m not stuck in the lab, I’m out traveling the world!

-This past summer, I was in Japan at the Earth-Life Science Institute (ELSI) at Tokyo Institute of Technology for the summer.”
+This academic year, I will be in Japan at the Earth-Life Science Institute (ELSI) at Tokyo Institute of Technology.”

 Member since Fall 2023.